 It generates 40 Watt of light using a T10 tube bulb, enough light for you get the notes bang on but the bulb itself will need regular replacing unlike the LED lights mentioned above.

 Built to last, sleek adjustable the Cocoweb 14″ LED lights stay true to the brand’s name.
-They provide a good amount of ambient light, which covers all keys of a piano.
+They provide a great amount of ambient light, which covers all keys of a piano.

-The top-notch LEDs ensures even distribution of light and prevent flickers for uninterrupted play time.
+The top-notch LED light ensures even distribution of light and prevent flickers for uninterrupted play time.

-This one comes with 10 foot long corded adapter, dimmer and pre-installed LED strips.
+This one comes with 10 foot long corded adapter, dimmer and pre-installed strips.

-Highly rated on Amazon, the Vont Dimmable LED lamp is surely one to watch out for.
+Highly rated on Amazon, the Vont Dimmable LED piano lamp is surely one to watch out for.
 It comes with 4 inbuilt light modes for on the go settings.
-You can also choose from any of the 5 levels of non-flickering LED brightness settings to ensure there’s enough light while you play.
+You can also choose from any of the 5 levels of non-flickering brightness settings to ensure there’s enough light while you play the piano.